Braver Angels: National conventions

-The 2024 Braver Angels national convention was held on June 27-29 in Kenosha, WI.
+The 2024 Braver Angels national convention was held on June 27–29 in Kenosha, Wisconsin.
 The program focused on four issues: "Abortion, Economic Inequality / Economic Growth, Free Speech / Hate Speech, and Immigration."
 Featured speakers included Jay Bhattacharya, Batya Ungar-Sargon, Jonathan Rauch, and Monica Harris of the Foundation Against Intolerance and Racism.
-Besides political discussions, the convention schedule includes music and theatre: The New York Theatre Workshop has recruited local youth for a performance.
+Besides political discussions, the convention schedule included music and theater: The New York Theatre Workshop recruited local youth for a performance.
 On the first night, Braver Angels had a watch party for the Biden-Trump presidential debate.
-Braver Angels believes that theirs was the largest debate watch party in the U.S.
+Braver Angels believes its debate watch party was the largest in the U.S.

 Workshops and debates

-As its main activity, Braver Angels run conversations among Americans with opposing political views.
+As its main activity, Braver Angels runs conversations among Americans with opposing political views.
 Its flagship discussion format has been the Red/Blue workshops.
-The Red/Blue workshops are designed to facilitate understanding and conversations between conservative Reds and liberal Blues.
-Ideally, the number of Red and Blue participants is balanced for each session.
-The workshop was designed by Braver Angels co-founder, Prof. William Doherty, an expert in family social science at the University of Minnesota, based on therapy methods use in couples counseling.
+These are designed to facilitate understanding and conversations between conservative Reds and liberal Blues.
+Ideally, the number of Red and Blue participants is equal at each session.
+The workshop was designed by Braver Angels co-founder William Doherty, an expert in family social science at the University of Minnesota, based on methods used in couples' counseling.
 In a chapter for a book published by the American Psychological Association, Doherty "describes the origin and development of Braver Angels, with special attention to the workshops it offers, its initial impact.
 It connects some key decisions in the outreach of Braver Angels to citizen therapist principles."

 Doherty's pilot effort was in December 2016, with weekend workshop in Ohio for 10 Clinton and 10 Trump supporters.
-The workshop principles are similar to those needed for married clients, as summarized by the WSJ, "Speak for yourself; don't interpret what's going on in the other person's mind.
+The workshop principles are similar to those for married clients: "Speak for yourself; don't interpret what's going on in the other person's mind.
 Accept your own contribution to the problem—and that you can only change yourself.
 Focus on what you have in common: the shared history, goals, aspirations and values."

 At Braver Angels workshops and conventions, participants wear red or blue to indicate their political stance as leaning conservative or liberal.